| |

 Most of this website deals with subjects where clear communication with the reader is essential and

-where statements must be accurate and reasoning must be sound.
-Care has been taken to make this website
+where statements must be consistent with verifiable evidence and sound reasoning.
+Care has been taken

-and the qm view website clear, accurate, and sound.
-If you find anything you think is not clear or
+If you find anything you think is not clear or correct, please let us know.

 Why this website may have limited appeal

 The website involves thinking that differs from the ways most people are accustomed to thinking.
-Therefore,

 | |